endorh/smart-completion/README.md

 Using `Ctrl+Space` instead of `Tab` also adds an additional space after the completed word.
-Pressing `Enter` only accepts a suggestion when the current command is known to be invalid, so pressing `Enter`
+Pressing `Enter` only accepts a suggestion when the current command is known to be invalid (if your text is red), so pressing `Enter` to execute a valid command will always do so, even if there is a selected suggestion in the list.

 If you need to disambiguate between suggestions, you may type more than one letter per word.